roytang/blog/content/posts/2009/05/alara-reborn-prerelease-for-real-this-time.md

 Round 1: 0-2 loss; first game I stabilized but then [Enigma Sphinx][1] blows me out.
 Second game is a mulligan to four.

 Round 2: BYE.
-How frustrating; since this is the prerelease and I want to play, I&'d rather lose a game than get a bye.
+How frustrating; since this is the prerelease and I want to play, I'd rather lose a game than get a bye.
 Yay, free pack though.

 Round 3: 1-2 loss; I won the 2nd game because he started the first few turns with 3 borderposts that I just hit with Pride-Mage into O-Ring into Maelstrom Pulse.
-I lost the first game because I didn&'t draw white; I lost the 3rd game because I didn&'t draw black.
+I lost the first game because I didn't draw white; I lost the 3rd game because I didn't draw black.

 Round 4: 2-1 win; good thing I had the Pride-mages to keep [Behemoth Sledge][2] in check, that card is a house.

 Pretty terrible performance on my end, but I still had fun especially with the in-between games.
-Building a sealed deck in Alara block is hard, you&'re probably going to lose at least one round to bad mana if you don&'t watch what you&'re doing.
-Having 80% of your deck be multicolor changes the math significantly, I&'m thinking of writing an article about how to distribute your mana, if only so that I understand it better myself.
+Building a sealed deck in Alara block is hard, you're probably going to lose at least one round to bad mana if you don't watch what you're doing.
+Having 80% of your deck be multicolor changes the math significantly, I'm thinking of writing an article about how to distribute your mana, if only so that I understand it better myself.

 Next week: Release party!